-A neighborhood-specific social network, Nextdoor also has a For Sale and Free section.
+A neighborhood-specific social network, Nextdoor also has a "For Sale and Free" section.
 It’s a good option for selling (and buying) items locally.
-To list an item for sale, you select the plus sign at the bottom of your iPhone/Android screen, create a new message, then select the For Sale and Free section.
+To list an item for sale, you select the button in the top right-hand corner of the screen that says "Post a listing," then select the "For Sale and Free" section.
 Next, you fill in information like price, description, and photos.
 As with similar apps, it’s up to the buyer and seller to facilitate pickup and payment.

 Another bonus?
 Your item for sale will appear in your neighbors’ newsfeeds, even if they aren’t specifically searching for items on sale.
 Items for sale will appear right along with road closures, neighborhood events, and more.
-That being said, there is a search option that allows you to narrow your results to for sale or free items only.
+That being said, there is a search option that allows you to narrow your results to For Sale or Free items only.

 With OfferUp, you can also select whether you’d prefer to sell the item locally or ship nationwide.
 Are you a serious seller?
 Then promote your item via the OfferUp app to reach more potential sellers.
-As far as getting paid, if you sell the item locally, then you’ll be paid directly by the seller when they receive the item.
+As far as getting paid, if you sell the item locally, then you’ll be paid directly by the buyer when they receive the item.
 If you choose to ship, you will be paid via the OfferUp app.

 The listing process is fairly straightforward.
 Snap a few photos of the item, fill in the description, and set the price.
 Poshmark also offers “Posh Parties,” buying and selling events held within the app.
 Just think: You can buy and sell items within a group of fashion-forward friends, without ever leaving your couch.

-Sellers are provided with a prepaid shipping label from Poshmark and similar via the Poshmark app.
+Sellers are provided with a prepaid shipping label from Poshmark via the Poshmark app.
 They can redeem their earnings via direct deposit or check.
 Also keep in mind that Poshmark makes a commission with each sale: a flat $2.95 on sales under $15, and 20 percent on sales $15 and up.
 For buyers, there’s Posh Protect.
 You’ll get a full refund if the item you purchased doesn’t match the listing.